montassar012/go-graphql-devops-cloud/README.md

 - eksctl: to create a cluster itself using resources created by CloudFormation

+It will be like this :

-1 - Ansible will use the cloudformation module to create an  infrastructure then by using Outputs of the stack created by CloudFormation.
+ * 1 : Ansible will use the cloudformation module to create an  infrastructure then by using Outputs of the stack created by CloudFormation.
-2 - Ansible will generate a config file for the eksctl.
+ * 2 : Ansible will generate a config file for the eksctl.
-3 - Ansible calls eksctl passing the config-file and will create a cluster
+ * 3 : Ansible calls eksctl passing the config-file and will create a cluster

 ## the CloudFormation stack.

-We need to create:
+For the CFN stack we will create:

-1 VPC
+- 1 VPC
+- two public subnets for Application Load Balancers,
+-  Internet Gateways
-two public subnets for Application Load Balancers, Bastion hosts, Internet Gateways two private subnets for Kubernetes Worker Nodes EC2, NAT Gateways EKS AMI for Kubernetes Worker Nodes eksctl will choose automatically
+- two private subnets for Kubernetes Worker Nodes EC2, NAT Gateways
+- EKS AMI for Kubernetes Worker Nodes eksctl will choose automatically